MahdiNouraie/Bayesian-Stability-Selection/README.md

 ### Overview of Files:

 **1. `Synthetic_data.R`**
-This script generates synthetic data sets, applies stability selection using LASSO, and tracks the selection frequencies of variables across data sets.
-At the end, the Bayesian method is used to infer inclusion probabilities for variables.
+This script generates synthetic the synthetic data sets in the paper, applies stability selection using elastic net, and tracks the selection frequencies of variables across data sets.
+At the end, the Bayesian stability selection is used to infer inclusion probabilities for variables.

 **2. `Riboflavin.R`**
 This script applies stability selection using RLARS on the riboflavin data set.
 It incorporates prior information from a related study and employs the Bayesian tool to estimate inclusion probabilities for the variables.